Skip to main content

 2. Under Category groups, select Audit

-• Only the Audit category group is supported by Netwrix Auditor
+• Netwrix Auditor supports only the Audit category group

 Step 3: Configure Destination